leouieda/website/blog/back-to-brazil.md

 </figure>

-The [CompGeoLab](https://www.compgeolab.org/) will relocate to Brazil (in spirit at least since we don't really have physical space/kit in Liverpool) but we already work virtually very well.
+The [CompGeoLab](https://www.compgeolab.org/) will relocate to Brazil (in spirit at least, since we don't really have physical space and kit in Liverpool) but we already work virtually very well.
 India will be staying at Liverpool to finish her PhD and we're looking forward to hosting her in São Paulo for some time.
 We'll also likely have some new students coming in from São Paulo in the near